 Section 501(a) grants exemption from federal income tax to any organization that meets the requirements of its particular subsection within 501(c).
 The Internal Revenue Service relies on Form 1024 to gather the facts that show how an organization is organized and operated.
 This includes its founding documents, governance system, sources of revenue, and the use of funds.

-The IRS looks for two things: a valid organizational test and an operational test.
-The organizational test examines whether the articles of incorporation and bylaws restrict the organization's purposes to those allowed under its chosen subsection.
-The operational test reviews the day-to-day activities to confirm that the organization is primarily engaged in furthering exempt purposes rather than generating profit for private individuals or commercial ventures.
+- The operational test reviews the day-to-day activities to confirm that the organization is primarily engaged in furthering exempt purposes rather than generating profit for private individuals or commercial ventures.

 Failing either test is grounds for denial.
 The most common errors include vague purposes, excessive commercial activity, or financial arrangements that benefit insiders.
 The IRS also checks that the organization's dissolution clause ensures that remaining assets will be distributed for exempt purposes rather than returned to members.